munen/vim_setup/README.md

 ##NERDTree
 https://github.com/scrooloose/nerdtree

-It presents the filesystem to you in the form of a tree which you manipulate with the keyboard and/or mouse.
-It also allows you to perform simple filesystem operations.
+It presents the file system to you in the form of a tree which you manipulate with the keyboard and/or mouse.
+It also allows you to perform simple file system operations.

 ##Minibufexpl
 https://github.com/fholgado/minibufexpl.vim

+List your open buffers as tabs along the top or bottom of your screen.

 # Color schemes
 ## Solarized (bright and dark, high contrast)
-Bright mode good for presentations
+* Bright mode good for presentations

+Solarized is a sixteen color palette (eight monotones, eight accent colors) designed for use with terminal and gui applications.

 http://ethanschoonover.com/solarized

 https://github.com/altercation/vim-colors-solarized
 ## Blackboard (dark, high contrast)
 https://github.com/nelstrom/vim-blackboard

+A port of the Blackboard theme from TextMate to Vim.
 ## Wombat (dark, high contrast)
 https://github.com/cschlueter/vim-wombat

 ## Zenburn (dark, low contrast)
 https://github.com/vim-scripts/Zenburn

+This colour scheme is intended to be pleasant for the eyes when working in low-light conditions.
+The low contrast will reduce eyestrain.

 # Syntax
 ##Syntastic
 https://github.com/scrooloose/syntastic

-On the fly syntax checking
+Syntastic is a syntax checking plugin that runs buffers through external syntax checkers as they are saved and opened.
+If syntax errors are detected, the user is notified and is happy because they didn't have to compile their code or execute their script to find them.

 ##Markdown
 https://github.com/tpope/vim-markdown

+Add markdown syntax highlighting.

 # Ruby
 ## Rails